-MA in Biomedical Teaching
+MA in Biomedicine: Biomedical Teaching Concentration

 This program provides preparation for a post-baccalaureate student to teach biomedical related courses in a community college or technical school.
 For this preparation, students typically select an academic emphasis such as biology, chemistry, or more broadly biomedicine and earn a minimum of 18 SH of graduate-level didactic and laboratory coursework, while completing a minimum of 15 SH of graduate education courses.
 Students who lack teaching experience are required to enroll in a teaching practicum (1-2 SH) during one of the academic sessions.

 High school or junior high science teachers who are currently teaching can enroll in this track to enhance their teaching or their salary scale.

 At many other graduate schools, the graduate coursework is focused on education or education administration courses without any courses in basic sciences.
 Our program uniquely provides both basic biology/chemistry graduate courses that enhance the teacher’s ability to understand and teach new material such as molecular biology techniques as well as selected educational pedagogy courses that promote effective teaching.